ooni/spec/backends/bk-005-ooni-run-v2.md

 Upon receiving a request to create a link, the API will respond:

 1. SHOULD fail with `4xx` if the request body does not parse, it is not a JSON object, any required field is missing and/or if any present field has an invalid value.
+In particular, note that it will error when `targets_name` and `inputs` are provided at the same time in any nettest

-2. if everything is okay, MUST return a `200` response.
+3. if everything is okay, MUST return a `200` response.

 ### Response body